emk/rust-uchardet/README.md

 As of right now, we do not support building a local copy of uchardet if none is available on the system.
 But pull requests to do so are eagerly welcome.

+### License

+The `rust-uchardet` library is released into the public domain, as described in the `UNLICENSE` file.
+The `uchardet` library itself is distributed under an MPL/GPL/LGPL license, as far as I know.